0x1eef/xchan.rb/README.md

 By default the files are stored (for a very short time) in `Dir.tmpdir` with read / write permissions reserved for the user who creates them.
-The parent directory for the temporary files can be changed with the `tmpdir:` keyword argument:
+The parent directory of the temporary files can be changed with the `tmpdir:` keyword argument:

 ```ruby